 Examples of successful reinstatement claims

-- Department closure reversed: A department was to be shut down for business reasons.
+- Department closure reversed: The company planned to shut down a department for business reasons.
 The employee did not file a dismissal protection claim, so the dismissal became effective.
-Before the notice period expired, business was back and the employer decided to keep the department.
+Before the notice period ended, business picked up, and the employer decided to continue the department.
 The reinstatement claim was lawful.

-- Planned business closure cancelled due to buyer: A company was supposed to close.
-After dismissal notices were issued (but before the end of the notice period), a buyer was found and a business transfer was agreed.
+- Planned business closure cancelled due to the buyer: The company planned to close.
+After issuing dismissal notices (but before the notice period ended), the company found a buyer and agreed on a business transfer.
 The reinstatement claim was lawful.

-- Business transfer decided before deadline, executed later: Even if the transfer is completed only after the notice period, the claim exists if the decision to transfer happened before the period expired.
+- Business transfer decided before deadline, executed later: Even if the company completes the transfer after the notice period, the claim exists if the company decided to transfer before the period expired.

 Legal consequence